sciZer0/7/v/README.md

 Currently, consumers/users are increasingly willing to pay a premium for products and services that align with their values, such as sustainability and social responsibility.

-This just proves that people now are increasingly appreciating non-financial things.
+This just proves that people now are increasingly appreciating non-financial social-oriented values.

 It might be safe to also suppose that in the nearest future, people will desperately expect from social systems more justness and more democracy.